Last updated on March 25th, 2022

 The weekly shower.
 To remove dust from leaves, and also to deter pests (including aphids and red spider), I shower my plants once a week with room-temperature or slightly warmer water.
 Afterwards, the plants are kept out of direct sun until their foliage has dried.
 Leaf spotting only occurs when the temperature of the water is colder than the temperature of the leaves.
 You can safely return plants to the fluorescent light garden even when leaves are wet.

 Fertilizing.
 A low-nitrogen, high-phosphorous, soluble plant food is terrific for African violets.
 I fertilize every time I water, using Jack’s Classic 10-30-20 formula (click here to order from Amazon) .
-Window garden plants receive one 1/4 teaspoon to 1 gallon of warm water.
-I increase this to one 1/2 teaspoon food per gallon of water for the hard-working light garden residents.
+Window garden plants are fed at the rate of 1/4 teaspoon fertilizer per gallon of warm water.
+Plants in my light garden receive 1/2 teaspoon fertilizer per gallon of warm water.

 Multiple Crowns & Suckers.
 With time, most African violets become burdened with multiple crowns and sideshoots, or “suckers.”
 These rob the parent plant of energy, and interfere with bloom.
-To free your plant of these offenders, follow the directions I described in this post.
+To free your plant of these offenders, follow the directions I described in this post and in this very old video.

 Make New Plants!